 Wait a minute.
 Sagat probably brought more attention to Muay Thai than Buakaw ever did.
 The one-eyed villain in the classic fighting video game, Street Fighter (by Capcom), was believed to be based on a real-life fighter (Sagat Petchyindee) and probably the first Muay Thai fighter every kid of my generation got to know.

 The eye patch, the bald head, the prominent scar across his body, this was a badass fighter who mean business.
 Sagat might just be the most iconic Muay Thai fighter in the entire history of the sport.
-Man, this is so nostalgic.
-I’m gonna work on my “Tiger Uppercuts” in the gym tomorrow.
+If you grew up in the 90s and played arcade games, Sagat was a part of your childhood.

 It’s impossible to rank them without some disputes or disagreements but we can all agree that the 10 fighters featured here are all legends in their own right.
 There are so many good fighters, there is no way to feature them all.
 If you have a favorite fighter and he is not featured here, I would like to hear about your choice of the best fighter.
 Meanwhile, check out my picks of the top current active fighters in Thailand.